khoih-prog/AsyncHTTPRequest_Generic/README.md

  7. Thanks to [DavidAntonin](https://github.com/DavidAntonin) to report [Cannot send requests to different addresses #4](https://github.com/khoih-prog/AsyncHTTPSRequest_Generic/issues/4) leading to new release v1.7.1 to demonstrate how to send requests to multiple addresses and receive responses from them.
  8. Thanks to [per1234](https://github.com/per1234) to make PR [Remove unavailable items from depends field of library.properties](https://github.com/khoih-prog/AsyncHTTPRequest_Generic/pull/35) leading to v1.8.2
  9. Thanks to [miwied](https://github.com/miwied) to report [setTimeout() hasn't any effect #38](https://github.com/khoih-prog/AsyncHTTPRequest_Generic/issues/38) leading to new release v1.9.0
-10. Thanks to [ValentinsStorre](https://github.com/ValentinsStorre) to report [Release 1.9 breakes previously running code #39](https://github.com/khoih-prog/AsyncHTTPRequest_Generic/issues/39) leading to new release v1.10.1
+10. Thanks to [ValentinsStorre](https://github.com/ValentinsStorre) to report [Release 1.9 breaks previously running code #39](https://github.com/khoih-prog/AsyncHTTPRequest_Generic/issues/39) leading to new release v1.10.1
 11. Thanks to [Dirk Vranckaert](https://github.com/dirkvranckaert) to report [Callback behaviour is buggy (ESP8266) #43](https://github.com/khoih-prog/AsyncHTTPRequest_Generic/issues/43) leading to new release v1.10.1
 12. Thanks to [SeeliSoft](https://github.com/SeeliSoft-CH) to report [Host/Headers not always sent with 1.10.1 #44](https://github.com/khoih-prog/AsyncHTTPRequest_Generic/issues/44) leading to new release v1.10.2